Vampward

 The Wright brothers, the apparent alpha pair of the elite group, stood with arms crossed, their faces etched with displeasure.
 Their defiance was palpable, but I chose to ignore their hostility.

-A flicker of complexity crossed his face.
+A flicker of complexity and discomfort crossed his face.
 "Sheriff Williams asked me to give you a message.
 He thinks you should be more prudent.
 You've been over the top the past couple of days."

 In the past, I was always the better-informed one.
 But today, the higher-ups passed the news through him.
 The rumors of decapitated jackals and ape corpses had undoubtedly reached them.